 Also, aside from safety, it gives uniformity to the game.
 It is more about leveling the playing field for all participants.
 Here are a couple of reasons why headphone is discouraged in triathlon:

-- Distraction: When a runner has his earplug on during a triathlon race, he becomes less aware of his surroundings; thus, he misses crucial details from the instructor or other participant.
+When a runner has his earplug on during a triathlon race, he becomes less aware of his surroundings; thus, he misses crucial details from the instructor or other participants.
 However, officials do their best to remove all forms of hazards from the course.
 There is only so much they can do as some events are out of their control.
 Sometimes, nature can decide to throw its curveball to the game while, in some cases, clueless humans.
 If by chance any of these events occur, it is very vital to listen to life-saving instructions that may otherwise be missed if your ears are plugged, thus making you more susceptible to unforeseen danger.

-- Low concentration: Generally, in a race, audio cues are used to signal so that runners know when to start or stop the race.
+Generally, in a race, audio cues are used to signal so that runners know when to start or stop the race.
 Blaring music through your headphone might make you lose focus such that you miss out on these instructions or become less aware of your environment.
 For example, if the road used for racing in a triathlon is opened to cars and other traffic, listening to music can be a grave mistake and result in severe accidents and injury.
 The reason is that you might miss Signal from oncoming traffic and end up causing an accident for yourself and people around you.
 In this case, hearing instructions and focusing on your environment is crucial for safe competition, and wearing headphones may compromise this.

-- Cheating: some unethical officials might use the headphone for illegitimate help; remember, some events might relax the rules to accommodate a portable listening device; however, it must not be capable of communication as this can be used to cheat during the event.
+Some unethical officials might use the headphone for illegitimate help; remember, some events might relax the rules to accommodate a portable listening device; however, it must not be capable of communication as this can be used to cheat during the event.
 Even when the rule is relaxed, it still doesn’t apply to those competing for medals, prize money, or award.
 Headphones are completely banned for people competing in these categories.

 Besides all these reasons, a triathlon is a game that is meant to be enjoyed.